qfwc258/circuidipity/content/2013-09-02-getting-started-with-beaglebone-black.rst

 The BeagleBone Black does not include an onboard *Real Time Clock* (RTC) and thus loses its time and date setting after every power off.

-Set the time over the internet using an ntp server by first configuring the timezone linking ``localtime`` to your proper location in ``zoneinfo`` (in my case ``Toronto/New York``) and then running a quick one-off command to set the proper date ...
+Set the time over the internet using an NTP server by first configuring the timezone linking ``localtime`` to your proper location in ``zoneinfo`` (in my case ``Toronto/New York``) and then running a quick one-off command to set the proper date ...

 .. code-block:: bash